-Body functions are the physiological functions of body systems, including psychological functions.
+Body functions are the physiological functions of body systems, including psychological functions

-Impairments are problems in body structure or function, such as a significant deviation or loss.
+Impairments are problems in body structure or function, such as a significant deviation or loss

-Activity is the execution of a task or action by an individual.
+Activity is the execution of a task or action by an individual

-Activity limitations are difficulties an individual may have in executing tasks.
+Activity limitations are difficulties an individual may have in executing tasks

-Participation is involvement in a life situation.
+Participation is involvement in a life situation

-Participation restrictions are problems an individual may have in involvement in life situations.
+Participation restrictions are problems an individual may have in involvement in life situations

 Two contrasting cases

-Dr. Rao’s next patient is Mrs. Rebikov, an 86 year-old lady who was diagnosed with colon cancer six years ago after presenting with a bowel obstruction.
-Mrs. Rebikov was always a vigorous woman; she recovered quickly from her bowel resection and even said she enjoyed going in to Weenigo for her chemotherapy because it gave her a chance to browse in a good bookshop.
+After seeing Paul Richards, Dr. Rao’s next patient is Mrs. Rebikov, an 86 year-old lady who was diagnosed with colon cancer six years ago after presenting with a bowel obstruction.
+Mrs. Rebikov was always a vigorous woman; she recovered quickly from her bowel resection and even said she enjoyed going in to Weenigo for her chemotherapy because it gave her a chance to browse in a good bookstore.
 But Mrs. Rebikov’s cancer has progressed to the point where she now receives palliative care only.
 She is currently writing about her experience of cancer for the Goosefoot Times.
 Dr. Rao can’t help feeling that Mrs. Rebikov is much healthier that Paul Richards.

 Dr. Rao ponders these two cases; merely to say that each has a serious disease does not capture the complexities.
 For many reasons, Paul’s disease has led to disability and handicap whereas Mrs. Rebikov seems to be experiencing surprisingly good health and is still able to participate in society despite her fatal condition.

 Defining health seems even more elusive than defining disease and definitions have evolved over time.
-In keeping with the biomedical perspective, early definitions focused on the theme of the body’s ability to function; health was seen as a state of normal function that could be disrupted from time to time by disease.
+In keeping with the biomedical perspective, early definitions focused on the body’s ability to function; health was seen as a state of normal function which could be disrupted from time to time by disease.
 An example of such a definition of health is: “a state characterized by anatomic, physiologic, and psychological integrity; ability to perform personally valued family, work, and community roles; ability to deal with physical, biologic, psychological, and social stress”.11

-Then, in 1948 the WHO proposed a more positive definition, linking health to well-being in the phrase “physical, mental, and social well-being, and not merely the absence of disease and infirmity”.12 Although this definition was welcomed by some as an exciting innovation, it was also criticized as being vague, excessively broad, and unmeasurable.
+Then, in 1948 the WHO responded to the rising expectations for health, and proposed a more positive definition, linking health to well-being in the phrase “physical, mental, and social well-being, and not merely the absence of disease and infirmity”.12 Although this definition was welcomed by some as an exciting innovation, it was also criticized as being vague, excessively broad, and probably unmeasurable.
 For a long time it was set aside as an impractical ideal and most discussions of health returned to the practicality of the biomedical model.
 Then, just as there was a shift from viewing disease as a state to thinking of it as an interactive process, a similar shift was made in defining health.
 Again, the WHO played a leading role when it fostered the development of the health promotion movement in the 1980s.
 This approached health not as a state, but in dynamic terms of capacity and performance, as “a resource for living”.13 In 1984 the WHO defined health as “the extent to which an individual or group is able to realize aspirations and satisfy needs, and to change or cope with the environment.
 Health is a resource for everyday life, not the objective of living; it is a positive concept, emphasizing social and personal resources, as well as physical capacities”.14

 Evolving conceptions of health

 This chapter opened with the themes of rising aspirations and the resulting reconceptualization of disease and health.
-In response, many practitioners have expanded their focus to include maintaining a patient’s wellness at the positive end of the health continuum.
+In consequence, many practitioners have expanded their focus to include maintaining a patient’s wellness at the positive end of the health continuum.
 Some distinguish two interacting dimensions: disease versus non-disease and well-being versus ill-being; others expand the number of dimensions to include spiritual, emotional, social, and mental wellness.
 Last commented that wellness is “a word used by behavioural scientists to describe a state of dynamic physical, mental, social, and spiritual well-being that enables a person to achieve full potential and an enjoyable life”.17

 Spiritual health and Canadian Indigenous healing traditions